-- Come to class prepared with readings and assignments completed by the first class each week. - Expect to spend about 3-4 hours per week working on this course. - Prepare to the best of your ability for every aspect of this course. - Take the opportunity to learn how to write your own thoughts; don't plagiarize.
+- Come to class prepared with readings and assignments completed by the end of the assigned week. - Expect to spend about 3 hours of "class time", plus 3-4 hours per week working on homework for this course. - Prepare to the best of your ability for every aspect of this course. - Take the opportunity to learn how to write your own thoughts; don't plagiarize.
 Be sure to give credit where credit is due and cite your sources or use footnotes or endnotes.
-Balancing this with a digestion of your own thoughts/interpretation on the subject is critical. - Find ways to engage in class (by speaking, asking questions, sharing observations, ...) so that you can demonstrate and expand on your awareness of subject material.
-This will also help you to ensure that you get participation points for this course. - While it is fine to look ahead a week or two on Canvas, please refrain from pre-watching video clips or looking through PowerPoint slides until we have gone through them together.
-This will ensure that class is more interesting for all, while also allowing room for the instructor to make changes and bring in areas of interest expressed by the class over time. - Work to maintain a sense of flexibility and humor as we work our way through this semester.
-With the ever shifting sands of life during a global pandemic, there will be situations that we cannot anticipate.
+Balancing this with a digestion of your own thoughts/interpretation on the subject is critical. - Find ways to engage in class (by speaking, asking questions, sharing observations, ...) in our classroom discussions so that you can demonstrate and expand on your awareness of subject material.
+This is a great way to demonstrate your learning while also building community/networking. - Work to maintain a sense of flexibility and humor as we work our way through this semester.
+With the ever-shifting sands of life following a global pandemic, there will be situations that we cannot anticipate.
 In those moments, a sense of humor will be helpful. - Engage in timely communication with the instructor if unexpected events occur which require your attention and make it difficult to complete assignments on time. - Take the time to learn about campus services.
 Then take steps to utilize them as needed. - Create the opportunities for self-care that you need in order to maintain your mental health and overall success in this course.